top of page

 Only a yes and surrender.

-I bought a tent and walked into the Australian wilderness, with only my dog and the voice of God leading me forward.
+I bought a tent and walked into the Australian wilderness with my dog, and the voice that carried me through each day.

 For twelve years, I walked.